Short-Form Video Strategy for Dental & Healthcare Practices

 Day in the Office

-beginnerFilm a friendly behind-the-scenes tour of a typical day at the practice, introducing team members by name, showing the sterilization process, and capturing genuine moments of patient care and team camaraderie.
-This format humanizes the practice in a way that corporate chains cannot replicate, giving potential patients a preview of the people and environment they will experience during their visit.
-Day-in-the-office content reduces the perceived risk of choosing a new dentist, which is why practices report that new patients frequently mention "I feel like I already know you from your videos."
+beginnerFilm a friendly behind-the-scenes tour of a typical day at the practice, introducing team members by name, showing the sterilization process, and capturing ordinary moments of patient care and team coordination.
+This helps prospective patients understand the environment before they visit.

 Expert Q&A Series

-intermediateCollect real questions from patient comments, DMs, and Google searches — such as "Is it normal for my gums to bleed when I floss?" or "At what age should my child first see a dentist?" — and answer them on camera with visual aids and straightforward language.
-This format creates an evergreen content library that continues generating views for months as new viewers search for the same questions, effectively turning your social media into a patient education resource.
-Q&A series also build a content flywheel because every answer generates new questions in the comments, providing endless topic ideas.
+intermediateCollect real questions from patient comments, DMs, and search behavior — such as "Is it normal for my gums to bleed when I floss?" or "At what age should my child first see a dentist?" — and answer them on camera with visual aids and plain language.
+Treat the series as patient education, not a substitute for diagnosis.

 30-Day Execution Plan